flintm/rsb-illustration/README.md

 ### M0: Decision framing

 #### Steps
 Open MATLAB and navigate to the main repository folder.
-Ensure that the `/Data` and `Figs` folders and subfolders are added to the MATLAB path.
+Ensure that the `/Data` and `/Figs` folders and subfolders are added to the MATLAB path.
 Then:

 * Open `M2_M3_Main_Run_All.m`; this script is going to be run chunk-by-chunk.
-It is noted that time-consuming chunks will output their progress to the command line.
+Time-consuming chunks will output their progress to the command line.
 * Change `SAVE_FIG` to `true` if you would like MATLAB-format .fig files to be saved by the plotting functions.
 * Run **Chunks 2** and **3 **to create empty variables for error encoding and to set plotting controls (e.g., colors used for lateral PP configurations,`colors` ).
 * Run **Chunk 4** to define the cell `g`of individual limit state functions using a coefficient matrix, `a`, and create the cell of gradients &nabla;<sub>**X**</sub>**g**:= `grad_g`.